Understanding MCP Servers

 - Start using tools

-Workflow 2: Creating a Custom Bundle
+Workflow 2: Creating a custom MCP server

 - Name it based on your workflow (e.g., "Daily Standup Automation")